 If the water does not taste good, animals also react

 It is easy to imagine that depending on the ingredients in the water, it can taste very different.
 For us as consumers this is simple, we simply buy another mineral water.
 Animals do not have this possibility.
 Farm animals must take what is available.

 Customers of ours, i.e. farmers, have noticed that after the installation of Merus rings, the animals drink more water and then eat less.
-In individual cases, customers have saved almost 10 percent on feed.
+In individual cases, customers have saved almost 10 percent on fodder.
 These results were obtained in the comparison of 2 stables.
 One with Merus rings and the other without.
 All other conditions were the same.
 No difference between the two stables could be observed in the development of the animals, i.e. the increase in weight.

 These observations are also reported to us by customers with pets.
 After the installation of a Merus ring in the basement, pets drink again the normal drinking water.

 We assume that animals who don’t like the water also drink less of it.
 This makes the animals thirsty.
 Then they eat more to get with the food, moisture or liquid.
 To quench her thirst.

 In order to make statistically viable and thus serious statements, we lack the data in sufficient form.
 But we are on the right track, as more and more farmers are interested in this topic and simply try out whether the Merus rings achieve such effects with their water.

 One thing, however, is clear.
 The results are more meaningful the worse the initial water is.
 Conversely, this means that we at Merus are not able to make even better water out of already good water.